 The price seems to vary between retailers.
 The average retail price is $149.99 and is likely the price you will pay if you opt to purchase directly from the company.
 Better deals can be uncovered with a little bit of snooping as you can see above.
 The screenshot above was taken after we paid the full retail price from OfficeMax.
 Keep that in mind if you decide to go with this service for your home or business after reading the rest of the review.

 For the price you pay for the service, you gain the ability to use the core calling features indefinitely.
 You also receive a 60 day trial to Ooma Premier that gives you access to 25 great features - this is where the service truly shines.
-After the trial, you can pay $9.99 for the service on a monthly basis or opt to pay the yearly subscription fee of $199.88.
+After the trial, you can pay $9.99 for the service on a monthly basis.
 With every year worth of subscription fees, you also have the option to select one of the free gifts you see above or purchase their HD2 Handset at a 67% discount.
 Keep in mind that the price for Premier is relatively high compared to some other providers you see on our site.
 If you do not need the additional features, the basic service price is tough to beat.

 The only fee for US and Canadian service you will encounter is the one certainty to which we are all bound: taxes.
 Yes, even though it is a VoIP product, fees must still be paid to government entities to keep the industry from collapsing on itself.
 Fortunately, the fees amount to pocket change as you can see in the above graphic.

 One final note for those in Canada.
 Unlimited free calling to Canada is only available under the premier plan.
 The basic plan has unlimited calling for the US only, to call Canada it costs 1.4c/minute.